pcdshub/iot_data_audit/README.rst

 Instructions
 ------------
 This program requires two files.
-The files contain metadata for all active IoT devices (so I omitted them from this public repo).
+The files contain metadata for all active IoT devices (omitted from this public repo).

 1. A csv download of the CIO FISMA Metrics Data Call Template.
 A copy of this file is located in my folder at ``~/git/iot_data_audit/iot_data_audit/google_sheets.csv``.
 This file should be placed in ``/iot_data_audit/iot_data_audit/``.
 2. The DoE Asset Inventory Template renamed as ``iot_template.xlsx``.
 A copy of this file is located at ``~/git/iot_data_audit/iot_data_audit/iot_data_audit.xlsx``.
 This file should be placed in ``/iot_data_audit/iot_data_audit/``.